 - Bamboo floors are way harder than traditional hardwoods – don’t believe us?
 Check out the Janka scale, which measures how strong a specific type of wood (or grass) is.
 Even more surprising is the fact that bamboo has a compressive strength higher than concrete or cement.

 - Bamboo flooring almost always comes in wide planks and long lengths, seen as premium in the design industry.

 - These floors come in a wide array of colors and surface styles.
 You can easily match it with the furniture or interior décor in your home.

 - You or your installer can refinish or clearcoat the flooring on-site, but staining cannot be done on-site.

-- For commercial use of bamboo flooring, many companies are turning to bamboo for high traffic showrooms and shopping areas.
+- Many companies turn to bamboo for high traffic showrooms and shopping areas for commercial use of bamboo flooring.
 This is because of its long-lasting durability and ease of maintenance, unlike any other alternatives on the market.

 How Flooring Has Changed During the Years

 To see the evolution of flooring throughout time, take a look at this:

 - Earthen floor: Since the beginning of time, it was predominant in most European houses until the mid-14th century.